-The 2022 season was full of highlights.
+The 2024 season was full of highlights.
 Homecoming Week was one to be remembered.
-The participants enjoyed a whole park cookout, the Parents vs. Coaches game, and a Masquerade Ball!
-Two of our teams made it to the semi-finals and our cheerleaders were awarded 3rd place in the first annual NWGYFL Cheer Competition!
+The participants enjoyed the Parents vs. Coaches game, cheer competitions, and End of the Year Gala!

 For those of you that do not know, we [the board] begin preparation for the upcoming season in January and work all the way through to the end of our current season.
 I would like to encourage all of our families to become more involved in our program.
 This is an all-volunteer-based organization and without parent participation it will be impossible to grow and improve our program.
 When we ask for your assistance, please help.
 Parents normally assist with the concession stand and holding chains during home games.
 We also need volunteers for other functions that greatly assist the coaches, players, and the organization overall.
 Without parent involvement, this program could not exist.